Criminal Law - Kidnapping

 In Petaluma California, where the kidnapping had occurred, hundreds of volunteers searched the area for the whereabouts of the body.
-Her mother’s plea to the press that somewhere her daughter was in captivity without shoes seemed to have galvanized this endeavor.
+Her mother’s plea to the press that somewhere her daughter was in captivity without shoes seemed to have galvanised this endeavour.

 In August 1996, Davis was convicted of Ms. Klaas kidnapping and murder, the jury recommending a sentence of death.
 Since then, Davis has been an occupant of death row in California.
 A 2009 appeal to the California Supreme Court proved futile, the original death sentence being upheld.
 At this writing, it has yet to be implemented.